-The College will take prompt and appropriate steps to investigate and remedy reports of violations of this policy.
-All reports will be investigated according to the following procedures and protocols.
-In all cases, the Title IX Coordinator will maintain oversight over the investigation/disciplinary process.
-The parties will be promptly notified in writing of which office is responsible for conducting the investigation/disciplinary process, and provided with more detailed information regarding the applicable investigation/disciplinary procedures.
+The College will ensure that it takes steps to investigate and remedy reports of violations of this policy in a prompt and equitable manner.
+These steps include prompt contact with the Complainant by the Title IX Coordinator to explain the process for filing a formal complaint.
+If a formal complaint is filed, it will be promptly handled in accordance with the following procedures.
+In all cases, the Title IX Coordinator will maintain oversight over the investigation and disciplinary process.
+The parties will be promptly notified in writing of which office is responsible for conducting the investigation and disciplinary procedures.
+If a complainant chooses not to file a formal complaint, the Title IX Coordinator will still advise the complainant of any available supportive measures.